telerik/kendo-ui-core/docs/controls/editors/combobox/how-to/mvvm/virtual-config.md

 ---
-title: Define the virtual configuration declaratively
+title: Define Virtual Configuration Declaratively
-page_title: Define the virtual configuration declaratively | Kendo UI ComboBox Widget
+page_title: Define Virtual Configuration Declaratively | Kendo UI ComboBox Widget
-description: "Learn how to define the `virtual` configuration option of the Kendo UI ComboBox widget declaratively."
+description: "Learn how to define the virtual configuration option of the Kendo UI ComboBox widget declaratively."
 slug: howto_define_virtual_option_combobox
 ---

-# Define virtual option declaratively
+# Define Virtual Configuration Declaratively

-The example below demonstrates how to define the [virtual](/api/javascript/ui/combobox#configuration-virtual) option of the widget using `data-*` attribute.
+The example below demonstrates how to define the [`virtual`](/api/javascript/ui/combobox#configuration-virtual) option of the Kendo UI ComboBox widget by using the `data-*` attribute.

 ###### Example